hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 This section explains the basics of the Hazelcast MapReduce framework.
 While walking through the different API classes, we will build the [word count example that was discussed earlier](#understanding-mapreduce) and create it step by step.

 The Hazelcast API for MapReduce operations consists of a fluent DSL-like configuration syntax to build and submit jobs. `JobTracker` is the basic entry point to all MapReduce operations and is retrieved from `com.hazelcast.core.HazelcastInstance` by calling `getJobTracker` and supplying the name of the required `JobTracker` configuration.
-The configuration for `JobTracker`s will be discussed later, for now we focus on the API itself.
+The configuration for `JobTracker`s will be discussed later; for now we focus on the API itself.
 In addition, the complete submission part of the API is built to support a fully reactive way of programming.

 To give an easy introduction to people used to Hadoop, we created the class names to be as familiar as possible to their counterparts on Hadoop.
 That means while most users will recognize a lot of similar sounding classes, the way to configure the jobs is more fluent due to the DSL-like styled API.

-While building the example, we will go through as many options as possible, e.g. we create a specialized `JobTracker` configuration (at the end).
+While building the example, we will go through as many options as possible, e.g., we will create a specialized `JobTracker` configuration (at the end).
 Special `JobTracker` configuration is not required, because for all other Hazelcast features you can use "default" as the configuration name.
 However, special configurations offer better options to predict behavior of the framework execution.

 The full example is available <a href="http://github.com/noctarius/hz-map-reduce" target="_blank">here</a> as a ready to run Maven project.

 #### Retrieving a JobTracker Instance

 `JobTracker` creates Job instances, whereas every instance of `com.hazelcast.mapreduce.Job` defines a single MapReduce configuration.
-The same Job can be submitted multiple times, no matter if it is executed in parallel or after the previous execution is finished.
+The same Job can be submitted multiple times regardless of whether it is executed in parallel or after the previous execution is finished.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *After retrieving the `JobTracker`, be aware that it should only be used with data structures derived from the same HazelcastInstance.
 Otherwise, you can get unexpected behavior.*